PavelShar/IFMO-Spatial-RDBMS-Analysis/README.md

 ### Data

 ### Queries
-All queries for analysis are in folder `queires`.
+All queries for analysis are in folder `queries`.
+To get more accuracy results you should execute all queries in mysql/maria cli (not in phpmyadmin) to avoid data transfer from mysql/maria to phpmyadmin.
+Also you should suppress mysql/maria cli output and pass stderr stdout to /dev/null/.
+Just use `pager > /dev/null` in cli.
+To reset pager just execute `pager`.
 > Engine Aria supported only in MariaDB.
 So queries that use Aria won't work in MySQL